I-M-Iqbal/I-M-Iqbal.github.io/content/blog/what-is-the-universal-postal-union.md

 The UPU and the UN:

 The UPU because part of the UN on 1 July 1948, via a negociated agreement.
 It is a specialised agency of the UN meaning its an autonomous international organizations working with the United Nations.
-The agreement is linked here (It started on page 232): https://treaties.un.org/doc/Publication/UNTS/Volume%2019/v19.pdf.
+The agreement is linked here (It starts on page 232): https://treaties.un.org/doc/Publication/UNTS/Volume%2019/v19.pdf.
 Its largely procedural- establishing the information to be shared between the UN and the UPU, financing arragments and formal communication and consultation mechanisms between the UN and UPU.
 It is however, one of the oldest specialised agencies of the UN having celebrated its 150th bithday last year on the 9th of October.

 UPU, decolonisation and Terminal dues: